The path of the empathic artist is a difficult one.

 And it’s great that you’re here supporting my small business!
 Because buying from small businesses really has a much bigger impact than buying from big chains.

-What’s Money Mindset Workshop?
+What’s the Money Mindset Workshop?

 I created the Money Mindset Workshop to help you with: